mmkke/GMRI/PROTOTYPE.md

 <img src="figs/missingness1.png" width=800>

-Some of the less reelevant columns with a high number of NaN values where dropped completely.
+Some of the less relevant columns with a high number of NaN values where dropped completely.
 These included:

 ['Hake_Imported_USD', 'Hake_Imported_Kilos', 'Redfish_Imported_USD', 'Redfish_Domestic_USD', 'Redfish_Domestic_Kilos', 'Redfish_Imported_Kilos']

-SInce out main focus of the inquiry was Haddock, COd and Pollock it did not seem necessary to keep these in the analysis with such a large percentage of NaN values.
+Since out main focus of the inquiry was Haddock, Cod and Pollock it did not seem necessary to keep these in the analysis with such a large percentage of NaN values.

 <img src="figs/missingness2.png" width=800>